 Speech is not usually protected when it constitutes a threat toward another that places the target of such speech with bodily harm or death.
 Any such content is strictly forbidden on Pushee.
 There are certain exceptions, such as when a reasonable person would understand the language not to be a credible threat.
 Additionally, threats of mere social ostracism or boycotts are protected by the constitution and therefore allowed on our platform.
 Violation of Copyright Rules:

 Intellectual property is protected, including copyrights and trademarks.
 The Supreme Court has held that copyright laws can withstand a First Amendment challenge based on the freedom of speech.
-Pushee will work to prevent and remove unauthorized sharing of intellectual property on our platform.
-You can report any copyright or trademark infringement here
+Pushee will work to prevent the misuse of intellectual property shared through our system and will block unauthorized sharing and/or the unauthorized use of intellectual property on our platform.
+You can report infringements via our copyright

 Some forms of graphic violence or adult content may be permitted in Pushee messages when these messages are marked as Graphic or Adult using the Pushee app’s Content Warnings feature.
 However, you may not include this type of content in profile or header images.